Gabilan Assistant Professor and Assistant Professor of Electrical and Computer Engineering

 - 2012, Bachelor's Degree, Optical Engineering, Zhejiang University

-Mengjie Yu received her B.A. in Optical Engineering from Zhejiang University in 2012, and Ph.D. degree in Electrical and Computer Engineering in 2018 from Cornell University.
-She held research staff associate position in Applied Physics and Mathematics at Columbia University from 2015-2018.
-Before joining USC, she was a postdoctoral fellow in the John A. Paulson School of Engineering and Applied Sciences at Harvard University.
+Mengjie Yu received her B.A. in Optical Engineering from Zhejiang University in 2012, and Ph.D. degree in the School of Electrical and Computer Engineering in 2018 from Cornell University.
+She held research staff associate position in the Department of Applied Physics and Mathematics at Columbia University from 2015-2018.
+Before joining USC, she was a postdoctoral fellow in the School of John A. Paulson School of Engineering and Applied Sciences at Harvard University.

 Dr. Yu's research group of “Nanoscale Nonlinear and Quantum Photonics Lab” works on advancing the fundamental understanding of nonlinear sciences at nanoscale, as well as realize next-generation optoelectronic circuits for optical communication, computing, sensing, ranging and metrology.
 Her current research interests include nonlinear physics, optical frequency comb, mid-infrared spectroscopy, coherent photonic computing, and quantum photonics, enabled by advanced nanofabrication of low-loss photonic structures based on silicon, silicon nitride, and lithium niobate.